sanskarpawar/streaming-support-agent/README.md

 # Streaming Support Agent

-A production-grade multi-agent AI support assistant for a fictional streaming and rental platform, built with **Semantic Kernel `HandoffOrchestration`**, FastAPI, PostgreSQL, and a React + Tailwind CSS frontend.
+A multi-agent AI support assistant for a fictional streaming and rental platform, built with **Semantic Kernel `HandoffOrchestration`**, FastAPI, PostgreSQL, and a React + Tailwind CSS frontend.

 ---